axujen/omw-mm/README.md

 Right now a cli script is up and running (expect bugs though).
 This script can handle the following operations:
-  - Install a mod from a directory (archive support is being considered)
+  - Install a mod from a directory
+  - *New* Installation from archives
   - Uninstall an already installed mod
   - List currently installed mods
   - Enable/Disable plugins